Jonanory/Schedule-Map/README.md

 - The T instance that will be the starting node
 - How many turns should be planned out
 - (Optional) How many red tokens should be taken off at the beginning (default 0)

+## Discounting

+It is also possible to add a discounting rate through the `SetDiscount` function on the Map.
+Discounting will mean that green tokens that can be attained at later turns will have their value reduced, and the later it is the lower its value becomes.
+This is useful if there is a chance that piles of tokens might disappear due to some unforseen extraneous reasons.
+For example, it's not worth considering a pile of 5 green tokens that can be attained at turn 10 that much if there is a good chance the pile will be disappear by the time turn 10 comes around.
+The bots will thusly treat future gains lower then immediate gains.
+The default value is 1, where no piles will have their values lowered.
+This value should be reduced to achieve the desired discount properties.